RobustBench/robustbench/README.md

 stabilization of GAN training ([Zhong et al. (2020)](https://arxiv.org/abs/2008.03364)).

 **Q**: What about verified adversarial robustness? 🤔 \
-**A**: We specifically focus on defenses which improve empirical robustness, given the lack of clarity regarding which approaches really improve robustness and which only make some particular attacks unsuccessful.
+**A**: We mostly focus on defenses which improve empirical robustness, given the lack of clarity regarding which approaches really improve robustness and which only make some particular attacks unsuccessful.
+However, we do not restrict submissions of verifiably robust models (e.g., we have [Zhang et al. (2019)](https://arxiv.org/abs/1906.06316) in our CIFAR-10 Linf leaderboard).
 For methods targeting verified robustness, we encourage the readers to check out [Salman et al. (2019)](https://arxiv.org/abs/1902.08722) and [Li et al. (2020)](https://arxiv.org/abs/2009.04131).

 **Q**: What if I have a better attack than the one used in this benchmark? 🤔 \
 **A**: We will be happy to add a better attack or any adaptive evaluation that would complement our default standardized attacks.

 ## Model Zoo: quick tour